Constantin Ticu Dumitrescu: Background

-Dumitrescu became a member of the Christian Democratic National Peasants' Party and was elected as Romanian Senator from 1992 to 2000.
+Dumitrescu became a member of the Christian Democratic National Peasants' Party and was elected to the Senate of Romania from 1992 to 2000.
 During his tenure, he promoted laws that protect citizens against the persecutions of the Romanian secret police as well as the interests of political prisoners.
 For instance, he drafted the legislation that opened the files of the Securitate, which included documents that contain information on people spying on citizens.

-Dumitrescu died December 5, 2008 in Bucharest due to liver cancer.
+Dumitrescu died December 5, 2008, in Bucharest due to liver cancer and was buried in Olari.
+A street in Arad has been named after him.